jpravetz/epdoc-logger/README.md

 * {@link FileTransport} - logs to a file
 * SOSTransport - Logs to [SOS Max](http://www.sos.powerflasher.com/developer-tools/sosmax/home/). _SOS max is the POWERFLASHER Socket Output Server - a fast and helpful programmer tool with graphical user interface to display log messages for debugging purpose._ Note that SOS Max appears to not work on the latest version of Mac OS X.
-* {@link CallbackTransport} - A line buffer/callback transport used only for automated testing
+* {@link CallbackTransport} - A line buffer/callback transport useful for automated testing
 * {@link LogglyTransport} - Logs to the online [loggly.com](http://loggly.com) service.

 On startup the logger can wait for a transport to be initialized before starting to write log messages, or will begin writing log messages